CloudlyFog/BankSystem7/BankSystem7/docs/README.md

 # Bank system 7
 This library provides opportunities for using likeness of bank system.
 You can handle not only users but also other models like banks, cards and etc.

-### Updates in version 0.4.2
+### Updates in version 0.4.3
-- Added implementation of interface IReaderServiceWithTracking to CardRepository, CreditRepository and UserRepository.
+- Added generic DbContext class to handle all other.
+- Removed Equals overriding due to exceptions while serializing to json.
+- Updated delete behavior in model configuration and removed generic type.
+- Added names for model's tables.
+- Added Generic class which other db context classes will inherit.
-- Added possibility that lies in needlessness to explicity disable logger.
+- Added possibility to configure db context classes and model configuring (relationships).
-- Added new method overload for IServiceCollection extension.
-- Added overriding base methods for all models.
 ****
 # Documentation